 More Ways to Keep Cables Pet-Safe

-Besides a cable sleeve, try these tricks to keep cables pet-safe.
+Besides a cable sleeve, try these tips for pet-proofing cords to keep cables safe.
 For example, keeping your home clean can also deter pets from chewing by reducing clutter—learn more in our guide to cleaning on a budget.
 If you’re traveling with your pet, consider building a simple pet barrier for your car to keep them safe on the road.

 Choose Your Best Cord Cover